garrandall/popular-music-data/tracks/b-r-right-trina-ludacris.md

 too much, taste for whores,
 you seen me grace the source
-your watched me work, the vibe bitches, i works for mine.
+your watched me work, the vibe bitches, I works for mine.

 one time, for these divas,
 two times, for these visas,
-third time i come im breezin,
+third time I come im breezin,
 the ice...just keeps on freezin.

 hold up imma keep it goin,